ADS4GPTs/ads4gpts/libs/js-sdk/ads4gpts-vercelai/README.md

 This is the Vercel AI SDK toolkit for Ads4GPTs.

-A Typescript package that integrates Ads4GPTs functionalities into Vercel AI SDK applications, allowing for seamless retrieval of relevant advertisements based on contextual input.
+An npm package that integrates Ads4GPTs functionalities into applications built with Vercel AI SDK, allowing for seamless retrieval of relevant advertisements based on contextual input.

 ---